skyhitblog/skyhitblog.github.io/index.md

 ---
 layout: home
 ---
-# I'm a mix of tech & art.
+# I'm a mix of TECH x ART.

 I'm a day dreamer.
 Probably I day dream more than I should.
 And you will always find me working on new ideas!